tatut/xtdb-inspector/README.md

 ## Changes

+### 2022-06-21
+- FIXED Attribute name in URL is encoded, so attributes with URL characters (like ?) work

 ### 2022-06-17
 - Tables now have filtering and ordering
 - Attribute values page limits to 100 items (with button to fetch more)